AP-SpeakBuddy/Backend-Python/README.md

 # Backend-Python
 ## **Overview**
-This repository contains the **FastAPI backend** for SpeakBuddy, responsible for user matching and language pair recommendations.
+This repository contains the **Python-based backend** for SpeakBuddy, responsible for user matching and language pair recommendations.

 ## **Requirements**
 - Python 3.11